haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-without-significant-0.3.md

 ### Common Issues When Using a Refractometer

-Anyone who has used a refractometer would agree that measuring TDS with a refractometer is extremely frustrating.
+Anyone who has used a refractometer would agree that measuring TDS with one is extremely frustrating.
 The reason is that without careful measurement, the readings from the refractometer often vary significantly, making it difficult to obtain stable results.

 #### Sample and Zeroing Temperature

 The most common reason for unstable readings during measurement is probably inconsistency in the temperature of the sample and the zeroing temperature.
 During measurement, we usually zero the device with distilled water first, dry it, then drop the coffee sample for measurement.
 At this time, we need to ensure that the temperature measured by the device when zeroing with distilled water is completely consistent with the temperature when measuring the coffee sample (or at least as close as possible).
 Otherwise, as measurements are repeated, there is a high probability that the readings will start to increase or decrease continuously (whether they increase or decrease seems to be more related to the model of the device) and will not converge, preventing us from determining the correct readings.

 Generally, we cool the device, the distilled water for zeroing, and the coffee sample to room temperature before measuring.
-However, this is much more difficult than imagined because even if we place all three in the same indoor location for a while, it is still difficult to ensure their temperatures are exactly the same.
+However, this is much more difficult than imagined because even if we place all three in the same indoor location for a while, it is still challenging to ensure their temperatures are exactly the same.
 In the next section on the measurement process, I will detail how to cool the samples.

 #### Evaporation